novoda/download-manager/demo-extended/README.md

    - Downloading items **serially** from a url (this means the second will not start till the first completes)
    - Querying the download manager for what has been downloaded
    - Client has rules that determine if downloads should start / resume
+   - Changing the database name where all downloads are saved